No Blind Spots: Full-Surround Multi-Object Tracking for Autonomous Vehicles using Cameras & LiDARs: Abstract

 \section{Abstract}

 Online multi-object tracking (MOT) is extremely important for high-level spatial reasoning and path planning for autonomous and highly-automated vehicles.
 In this paper, we present a modular framework for tracking multiple objects (vehicles), capable of accepting object proposals from different sensor modalities (vision and range) and a variable number of sensors, to produce continuous object tracks.
-This work is inspired by traditional \textit{tracking-by-detection} approaches in computer vision, with some key differences - First, we track objects across multiple cameras and across different sensor modalities.
+This work is a generalization of the MDP framework for MOT proposed in~\cite{xiang2015learning}, with some key extensions - First, we track objects across multiple cameras and across different sensor modalities.
 This is done by fusing object proposals across sensors accurately and efficiently.
 Second, the objects of interest (targets) are tracked directly in the \textit{real world}.
 This is a departure from traditional techniques where objects are simply tracked in the image plane.
 Doing so allows the tracks to be readily used by an autonomous agent for navigation and related tasks.

 To verify the effectiveness of our approach, we test it on real world highway data collected from a heavily sensorized testbed capable of capturing full-surround information.
 We demonstrate that our framework is well-suited to track objects through entire maneuvers around the ego-vehicle, some of which take more than a few minutes to complete.
 We also leverage the modularity of our approach by comparing the effects of including/excluding different sensors, changing the total number of sensors, and the quality of object proposals on the final tracking result.